Source Transformation

 Here, we have a circuit with a current source of 2A with a resistor in parallel of 3Ω.

 To calculate what the equivalent current source would be, we calculate it using the formula: V= IR, which is V= 2A*3Ω = 6V.
-So the equivalent circuit would be:

 Again, you can try as many examples as you would like if our calculators below, which do source transformations.